phonegap/phonegap-docs/docs/3-references/stockpile-app/3-data-store.html.md

 ## Create a Global Store

-1. Open `~src/main.js` and add the following store object to the [global `window` object:](https://developer.mozilla.org/en-US/docs/Web/API/Window/window)
+1. Open `~src/main.js` and add the following store object to the [global `window` object:](https://developer.mozilla.org/en-US/docs/Web/API/Window/window) bottom of the file:

         // Set up a global store
         const favorites = [];